 How long does this take?
 After signing up at 10:00 AM, 90-minute same day appointment slots will be allocated on a first-come, first-served basis.
 For existing Members, we will prioritize an appointment slot with your existing Housing Advocate.
 After all appointments slots have been allocated, you may elect to put your name on a Wait List for a 'squeeze in', if a Housing Advocate has an opening to see you.

 How long until I get my housing?
 Bottom line: the system doesn’t respond to crisis very well.
 Effective planning and consistent work wins.
-When you are finished with the New Member Orientation, you will be seen by a Housing Advocate that will create an Individual Housing Plan for you that will give us a better sense of your personal situation, needs and what the action plan contains.
+At your appointment, your Housing Advocate will create an Individual Housing Plan for you that will give us a better sense of your personal situation, needs and what the action plan contains.
+There is very little direct placement into housing.
+We will work with you to see which affordable housing sites are taking applications that you qualify for and, in most cases, we can fill out the applications with you to get on a Wait List.
+Wait list times vary, from several months to several years.

 What if I don’t have all the documents?
 The most important thing is to get the process started, so we will work with what you have today.
 If another provider can FAX the documents to us, the number is 415-561-9940.